Futura (typeface): Architype Renner (1993)

 Released by The Foundry in 1993, reproduces the experimental alternate characters and old style text figures of Paul Renner's 1927–29 typeface Futura.
 The alternate characters Renner proposed were mostly deleted from the typeface, resulting in a more conventional, and perhaps more successful typeface.
 The old style text figures disappeared at the end of 1920s, when the typeface was released in America.
 The Archetype Renner typefaces are a faithful recreation of Renner's original designs and released by The Foundry as single regular weight.
 Archetype Renner Bold was originally released by The Foundry in 1996 as part of the Archetype 2 series and in 2011 it was expanded as a 4 weight family: Regular, Medium, Demi and Bold.

 Futura ND, Futura ND Black, Futura ND Display (1999)

 The letter G from the Neufville digitisation of Futura, compared to perfect circles.

 This version is based on the original sources of the Bauersche Gießerei, which had passed its typefaces to its Barcelona branch, Fundición Tipográfica Bauer SL.
 Released in 1999 by Neufville Digital — a joint venture of Fundición Tipográfica Bauer SL and Visualogik Technology & Design b.v — it includes small capitals and the old-style figures that had not been made in metal types.
 The redesign was done by Marie-Thérèse Koreman.

 Neufville Digital issued Futura, Futura Black, Futura Condensed, and Futura Display (Futura Schlagzeile) under the Futura ND family.
 A limited release with some weights and features missing is bundled with macOS.

-OpenType features included stylistic alternates, lining figures, proportional figures, old style figures, tabular figures, fractions, standard/discretional ligatures, superscript, small caps.
+OpenType features included stylistic alternates, lining figures, proportional figures, old style figures, tabular figures, fractions, standard/discretional ligatures, superscript, and small caps.